CONTACT US NOW | (925) 932-0201

-When working with my clients who struggle with compulsive sexual behavior, the most common feedback I receive concerns their behavior that just teeters back and forth around their addiction.
+When working with my clients in sex addiction recovery, the most common feedback I receive concerns their behavior that just teeters back and forth around their addiction.
 I refer to this as “edging.”
 Perhaps they are not looking directly at online pornography or not quite yet acting out sexually with another person…but, they are dangerously close and tend to stay in that zone for quite some time.
 If you are familiar with 12-step terminology, sometimes this is referred to as “acting in” rather than “acting out.”

 What is Edging?

-So, what is edging?
-It can mean something and look different to many people (i.e. delaying orgasm) but for the purposes of this brief narrative I will simply refer to it as skirting around one’s compulsive sexual behavior without actually diving all the way in.
-I also prefer to think of it on a color scale—green, yellow and red.
+So, what is edging in this conetext?
+It can mean something and look different to many people (i.e. delaying orgasm) but for the purposes of this brief narrative, I will simply refer to it as skirting around one’s compulsive sexual behavior, counterproductive to their sex addiction recovery, without actually diving all the way in.
+I also prefer to think of it on a color scale — green, yellow, and red.

 Red = You’re in the danger zone and acting out sexually.